amrit765/java-fundamentals/04-functions & methods/README.md

 ## 📌 Description

 Functions and methods are fundamental building blocks in Java that help in writing modular, reusable, and structured code.
-They play a key role in optimizing logic and improving code readability—essential for Data Structures & Algorithms.
+They play a key role in optimizing logic and improving code readability which is essential for Data Structures & Algorithms.

 ---